jeremy-badcock/experiment-length-cli/README.md

 ## Running using python (pre-compilation)

 The program has no external dependencies, so can be run from the command line as follows.
-We used python 3.8.7 in development.
-We think you'll be ok with 3.6 or above, but it has not been tested.
+I used python 3.8.7 for development, but think you'll probably be ok with 3.6 or above.

-`python3 date_counter 3/2/2020 5/2/2021`
+`python3 explen 3/2/2020 5/2/2021`

 ## Unit testing using python

-Unit testing uses external libraries, so you'll need to run `pip install -r requirements-test.txt`
+Unit testing uses external libraries, so you'll need to run<br/>
+`pip install -r requirements-test.txt`
 It is recommended that you do this inside a virtual environment which can be setup as follows: